stevedonovan/gentle-intro/1-basics.md

 problem to create a new variable of the same name if you run out of names to give things.)

-With this background, some more of the array slice methods will make more sense.
+With this background, some more of the slice methods will make more sense.
 Another documentation tip; on the right-hand side of every page there's a '[-]' which you can click to collapse the method list.
 You can then expand the details of anything that looks interesting.
 (Anything that looks too weird, just ignore for now.)